saneku/Plume-traj/plume_backtraj.md

 - `--eruption-end` (optional, string)
   UTC end time of the eruption/emission.
 When supplied together with `--eruption-start`, the emission matrix uses fixed time bins spanning this window and discards arrivals outside it.

+- `--so2-efolding-days` (optional, float)
+  e-folding lifetime for SO₂ mass decay, in days.
+If set, parcel mass is increased backward in time to account for oxidation, affecting the mass-weighted emission matrix.

 ---